EcoVisionAnalytics/DUNE/README.md

 🐞 Bug Reporting Made Easy

 Encountered an issue?
-Quickly report bugs directly from within the app, ensuring rapid resolution and continuous improvement.
+Please report in the app so we can aontinue to develop this product to meet your needs.

 📖 Getting Started